-Churches, schools, and arts organizations often have a central billing office that manages multiple pianos dispersed across different campuses & locations; and in some situations this might be a residential customer who has a piano at two different residences.
+Churches, schools, and arts organizations often have a central office that manages multiple pianos dispersed across different campuses & locations; and in some situations this might be a residential customer who has a piano at two different residences.

 Central Billing Office

 For corporate customers with a central billing office we recommend creating one customer record for the Company / Central Billing Office.
 The primary billing contact is the person you want to add to this Gazelle client as a contact record.
 If needed, you can also add secondary contacts on this record for anyone at this location who is going to interface with your company.

 Offsite Locations With Pianos

 For all offsite locations with pianos create a different customer record complete with:

-The name of the specific school or church campus; and
+The name of the specific school or church campus in the company field.

 The primary contact person you interface with at this location,